 Road Traffic Accidents are the most dreadful accidents and they are on continuous rise thanks to increase in number of vehicles and resultant increase in traffic congestion.
 But disregard for traffic rules is one important factor in these accidents.
 Start teaching traffic rules to children from a very young age.

 I have seen drivers carrying their child on their lap.
-How could someone be that dumb and negligent to expose a child to the risk of accident is beyond me!
+How someone could be that dumb and negligent to expose a child to the risk of accident is beyond me!
 Forget the driver’s lap- never let a child sit in any of the front seats of the car.
 Appropriate car seat in the back is the safe option in the early years.
 Back seat is always a safer option even for school-age kids.

 Following traffic rules carefully, tightly holding the small child’s hand while crossing the road, keeping the small child away from the incoming traffic (that means if the traffic is going on from left to right then while crossing make sure that you walk on left and the child walks on right!), taking care that a child doesn’t cross in front of the school-bus after alighting from it and making sure that no child is playing behind your car before reversing it are some of the important tips to avoid some unwanted tragedies.